 - Paste the ad code directly into text widgets in WordPress.

-- Make sure that your site stays compliant with the AdSense ad placement policies.
+- Make sure your site stays compliant with the AdSense ad placement policies.

 - Remove the official AdSense plugin completely.

-- (Optional) To keep using the Google Search Console, make sure that you verify your site.
+- (Optional) To keep using the Google Search Console, make sure you verify your site.